rafaqz/citation.vim/README.md

   If you don't have the better bibtex plugin (e.g. in zotero 5) and you want readable keys (like smith2010Sometitle), set a key formatter.
-This will not produce fixed keys like the better-bibtex plugin, so make sure to manage your duplicates and watch for key changes after editing author, date or title in zotero.
+This will not produce fixed keys like the better-bibtex plugin, so make sure to manage your duplicates (use Unite citation/duplicate_keys to check)  and watch for key changes after editing author, date or title in zotero.
 Author and Title can be in lower case or sentence case.

   ``` vimscript
   let g:citation_vim_key_format="{author}{date}{title}"